Marketing in Australian Beautician Clinics

 The Compliance Landscape: AHPRA, TGA, and Platform Policy

-That means the same advertising rules apply:
+Which means it has the same advertising standards attached:

-- No testimonials about clinical outcomes.
+- No testimonials claiming clinical results.

-- No language that creates unrealistic expectations of benefit.
+- No unrealistic expectation of benefit language.

 What Works Now in Beauty Clinic Marketing